 The garden still lives . . .

 As poetry—it is rather obvious Crosby intended this as such—it is awkward.
-His singing is equally artistic and equally awkward.
-The backing track, dominated by tapes of guitar parts played backwards, holds more than little fascination for those of us who look with fondness upon the studio experimentation of the Psychedelic Sixties.
+His singing is also awkward, if ambitiously so.
+The backing track, dominated by tapes of twelve-string guitar parts played backward, holds more than a little fascination for those of us who look with fondness upon the studio experimentation of the Psychedelic Sixties.

 “You wanna get in free?”

-The next thing I knew I was wheeling an amplifier off of a truck and following the leader.
+The next thing I knew I was wheeling an amplifier off a truck and following the big guy.
 When I finally set the amp in its proper place, I stood up and turned around to see several thousand people watching me!
 After calming down—it was my first time on any kind of stage—I resumed my job as Byrds-roadie-for-a-night.

 The pop song and the stardom that they sought throughout their formative years, has now been set aside (mostly) in favor of finding ways to speak directly to their audience, to question, and to have their search for some mystical garden made public.”
-(Mark on The Rising Storm site)
+(Rising Storm)